-During 2011, the Board held fourteen meetings and took action in writing on six occasions.
-The Audit Committee held seven meetings, the Compensation Committee held six meetings and the Nominating and Corporate Governance Committee held five meetings.
+During 2012, the Board held twenty-two meetings and took action in writing on four occasions.
+The Audit Committee held seven meetings, the Compensation Committee held eleven meetings and the Nominating and Corporate Governance Committee held five meetings.

 Our directors are strongly encouraged to attend the Company's annual meeting of stockholders.
-All of our directors except Mr. Collar attended the 2011 Annual Meeting, as well as at least 75% of the aggregate of all Board meetings and all meetings of Committees on which such directors served during 2011.
+All of our directors attended the 2012 Annual Meeting, as well as at least 75% of the aggregate of all Board meetings and all meetings of Committees on which such directors served during 2012.